VisheshChouhan/UniTrack/README.md

 ## Contributors

-This project was developed by [Your Name] and [Any Other Contributors].
+This project was developed by Vishesh Chouhan.
 Contributions are welcome via pull requests.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.